We emphasize these four key ingredients, the 4 Ps, in developing a Georgia Food Oasis community:

 6. Develop local purchasing guidelines, goals and incentives for governments, hospitals, and institutions.

-7. Increase local, fresh food availability in underserved neighborhoods.
+7. Increase local, fresh food availability in low access neighborhoods.

 8. Increase and promote local food in grocery stores, farmers’ markets, restaurants, and other food outlets.